Born and raised in California, I consider myself a global citizen.

 You can also find me in these places.

-After graduating from the University of California, Berkeley with a degree in Latin American Studies, I took the most obvious step: I moved to China to teach English at a university near Shanghai.
+After graduating from Berkeley, I moved to China to teach English at a university in Jiaxing, a “small town” of about a million people near Shanghai.

-For four of the next five years, I gained experience in many industries, including advertising, consulting, corporate social responsibility, and education — all while learning Chinese.
+For four years, I gained experience in many industries, including advertising, consulting, corporate social responsibility, and education — all while learning Chinese.

 In mid-2011, I was ready to pursue my interest in Latin America again, and a great opportunity arose: an invitation to join a solar energy startup that was selected for Start-Up Chile, a government-sponsored entrepreneurship program.

 Start-Up Chile placed me at the center of the startup scene and gave me the opportunity to speak at events all over the country.
 Here I re-discovered my enthusiasm for the classroom, and soon started teaching university courses and public workshops.

 These days I’m based at Co-Work, a collaborative office in Santiago, where I work alongside entrepreneurs from all over the world.